munificent/game-programming-patterns/book/event-queue.markdown

 ## Intent

-*Decouple when a message or event is sent from when it is received.*
+*Decouple when a message or event is sent from when it is processed.*

 ## Motivation